zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 Additionally, it is recommended to implement mechanisms to handle errors and ensure reliable message delivery.

+### Task 2: Downloading Text Files from the Server
+In this task, you will extend the functionality of the application to allow clients to download text files from the server.

+Ensure that the client is able to first see the list of available files and then select one to download.

+Once the file is downloaded, the name and contents of the file will be displayed on the client side.

 #### Client Code Sample
 ```java
 public class Client {